 Trevone – A pretty, smaller beach much deeper than it is wide.
 Dog’s banned from Easter Day to October 1st.
 Lifeguard cover from 19th May - 30th September.

-Hawkers Cove – You don’t have to worry about loss of beach at high tide here plenty of sand stretching for over 1.5miles at low tide and linking with Harbour Cove.
+Harbour Cove & Hawkers Cove – You don’t have to worry about loss of beach at high tide here plenty of sand stretching for over 1.5miles at low tide and linking Hawkers cover to Harbour Cove and St George's Cove.
 It is one of the quieter ones due to no lifeguard cover and a 5-10 minute walk to access the beach but is more than worth it!
 Dog Friendly.
 No lifeguard cover.

 Rock – Opposite Hawkers’ Cove the views here are stunning and there are a number of pubs and restaurants to sit and take it all in.
-Dog’s banned from Easter Day to October 1st.
+Dog friendly.
 No lifeguard cover.

 Daymer Bay – A more secluded bay and popular with both wind and kite surfers it is accessible from Rock at low tide.
 Dog Friendly.
 No lifeguard cover.